How To PAY ZERO TAX on Income of 15.46 lakhs in 2017-18? -THE VIDURA WAY!

 This year take your family out for vacation and enjoy dual benefit!
 How?
 Let’s see in the next one-

 Leave Travel allowance:

 You can claim expenses of journeys for 2 years in a block of 4 years with your family.
 The exemption on the fare is limited to going anywhere in India.
-However, journey should be with the shortest route. link (Tax benefit on LTA- 9,270/-)
+However, the journey should be the shortest route. link (Tax benefit on LTA- 9,270/-)

-Gift from company:
+Gift from the company:

 Pin up the lists of all these expenses on your reminder board.

-So, next time you meet your manager, make a request to re-jig your CTC to include them to save taxes.While you are still in trauma of losing your money to Income Tax department in previous returns, let us tell you about this amazing way of saving tax on house property that Karan used.
+So, next time you meet your manager, make a request to re-jig your CTC to include them to save taxes.While you are still in the trauma of losing your money to Income Tax department in previous returns, let us tell you about this amazing way of saving tax on house property that Karan used.